YARAHQ/yarahq.github.io/README.md

 ## Next Steps

+- Add more repositories: I'd like to add more repositories to the collection.
+If you know of any good repositories, please let me know.
+(I'm in contact with Jakub from Avast and I'm going to add the [Avast rules](https://github.com/avast/ioc) to the collection as soon as they've decided on a license)
 - Automatic transformations: I'd like to automatically transform rules to improve them, e.g. rewrite a `$mz = { 4d 5a }` as `uint16(0) == 0x5a4d`
 - Keep some of the formatting in the conditions or apply the one described in the best practice guide
 - Improved and added performance measurements: I'd like to measure the performance of other string types (not just regular expressions), complex condition evaluations and imported module functions (e.g. `pe` module functions).